le-chartreux/linux-config/README.md

 ### Vanilla Desktop

-To acquire the unaltered Gnome 4 desktop (void of the Ubuntu appearance), serving as the foundation for the customized desktop setup, implement the subsequent commands:
+Acquire the unaltered Gnome 4 desktop (without the Ubuntu appearance) as the foundation for the customized desktop setup.

 ```sh
 sudo nala install gnome-session